The PhD Program

 Our curriculum is designed to foster the intellect, curiosity, and creativity of our outstanding students.
 Through a rigorous program with a range of requirements and course options, we provide our PhDs with a well-rounded Chemistry education that lays the foundation for a variety of career trajectories.

 Below is an overview of the major features of the Emory Chemistry doctoral program.
 Each provides students the experience, tools, and guidance to find successful and rewarding careers upon graduation.
 First year students are immersed in the various roles and perspectives of a chemistry graduate student.
 They learn about and explore the research being conducted in the department through a research rotation program, begin coursework in their areas of interest, and act as a teaching assistant.
-After completing 3 rotations, students select a research advisor and are assigned a research group, by mid-December.
+After completing 3 rotations, students select a research advisor and are assigned a research group.

-Students should also begin taking their cumulative exams in the first year of graduate school.
 Beginning in the 2nd year, students will participate in an annual review of their research performance and knowledge.
 This comes in the form of a 2nd year Report, Annual Reports, Research Proposal, Dissertation and Defense.
 These reviews are completed in coordination with a student's advisor and research committee.

 In fall 2002, the Emory University Chemistry Department Graduate Program introduced a research rotation program for first-year students.
 This program has proven to be extremely popular with our students, who uniformly stated that it was helpful to work in two or three laboratories prior to making a final decision on a research advisor.
 Students receive course credit for Chem 504 (pass-no credit grading)